 - You must reside in South Africa

-- You must be currently in Matric or have completed Matric
+- You must be currently be in Matric or have completed Matric

-- You must be studying or intend on studying at a recognised public University, The University of Technology or TVET College in South Africa (the bursary will NOT cover studies at private institutions)
+- You must be studying or intend on studying at a recognised public University, University of Technology or TVET College in South Africa (the bursary will NOT fund studies at private colleges)